Babies cry in the womb and 18 other surprising facts I learned when I became a dad

 Most of the ear structures required to pick up sound are formed by week 16.
 From then on, a mom's heartbeat, eating, breathing, walking, talking, exercising, burping, and digestive gurgling can easily be heard by a developing baby.

 This may help explain why babies find noise so comforting.
-There's also some evidence to suggest babies learn to recognise and react to mom's voice while inside the womb.
+There's also some evidence to suggest babies learn to recognize and react to mom's voice while inside the womb.

 Sources: Pediatrics, CDC, WhatToExpect.com